hummingbird-project/hummingbird-fluent/README.md

 Hummingbird interface to the [Fluent](https://github.com/vapor/fluent-kit) database ORM.

 Hummingbird doesn't come with any database drivers or ORM.
 This library provides a connection to Vapor's database ORM.
-The Vapor guys have been generous and forward thinking enough to ensure Fluent-kit can be used independent of Vapor.
-This package collates the fluent features into one.
+The Vapor folks have been generous and forward thinking enough to ensure FluentKit can be used independent of Vapor.
+This package collates the Fluent features into one.
 It also provides a driver for the Hummingbird Persist framework.

 ## Usage